 For all the reasons stated above, the lower courts violated Mr. Wood's rights and his conviction must be overturned.
 The lower courts ignored United States Supreme Court and by Mr. Wood.
-He respectfully requests that this Honorable Court grant his Application for Leave to Appeal, reverse the lower courts, vacate Mr. Wood's conviction, dismiss the case with prejudice, and grant such other and further relief as is just and appropriate.
+He respectfully requests that this Honorable Court grant his Appeal, reverse the lower courts, vacate Mr. Wood's conviction, dismiss the case with prejudice, and grant such other and further relief as is just and appropriate.